batzlerg/cd5220/README.md

 **Disclaimer**: validated on a single display by a single developer, may be incomplete for your use case.
 Pull requests welcome.

+The hardware tested only supports the 95 printable ASCII characters (codes 32-126).
+Extended characters are not guaranteed to render correctly.

 ## Overview

 Controls 2×20 character VFD displays with features including: